Kim Reynolds: First term

-Reynolds is a staunch supporter of Donald Trump.
+Reynolds has supported some of Donald Trump's positions.
 She blocked two-thirds of requests from Democratic state Attorney General Tom Miller to join multi-state lawsuits challenging Trump administration policies or to submit amicus briefs in such suits; among the vetoed requests were proposals to challenge Trump policies related to immigration, asylum, abortion, birth control, environmental deregulation, gun policy, and LGBT rights.
 Reynolds blocked Miller from including Iowa in a legal challenge to the Trump administration's repeal of the Clean Power Plan, an Obama-era regulation that restricted emissions of greenhouses gases (such as carbon) to counteract climate change.
 In 2018, she acknowledged that Trump's trade and tariff policies were hurting American farmers (as agriculture exports declined due to tariffs imposed by other nations in retaliation for Trump's tariffs), but then claimed that farmers would ultimately benefit.
 Reynolds made campaign appearances with Trump during the 2020 presidential campaign; in the November election, Trump carried Iowa, but lost nationally to Joe Biden, who won both the electoral vote and the national popular vote.
-After Trump's loss, Reynolds did not denounce Trump's claims of election fraud and refused to acknowledge Biden's victory until January 2021, when Congress formally counted the electoral votes.
+After Trump's loss, Reynolds did not denounce Trump's false claims of election fraud and refused to acknowledge Biden's victory until January 2021, when Congress formally counted the electoral votes.
 She condemned the storming of the Capitol, which disrupted the counting of the electoral votes, but said many people believed the election was "not valid".

 In May 2018, Reynolds signed a bill to revamp Iowa's energy efficiency policies.
 Also in May 2018, she signed a "fetal heartbeat bill", one of the nation's most restrictive abortion bans.
 In January 2019, an Iowa state judge struck the law down as unconstitutional.
 Reynolds chose not to appeal, saying she did not believe that "a losing legal battle" would advance the anti-abortion cause.
 She has repeatedly called for an amendment to the state constitution to the effect that it does not protect abortion rights; such an amendment would overturn a 2019 Iowa Supreme Court decision concluding that the state constitution does protect the right to an abortion.
-In 2021, Reynolds signed into law a bill that forced women getting abortion to wait for 24 hours; an Iowa court struck the law down.
+In 2021, Reynolds signed into law a bill that required women getting abortion to wait for 24 hours; an Iowa court struck the law down.